avalon60/OraTAPI/README.md

 To underscore the point, you should either specify `-t basic`, `-t liquibase`,  `-t logger` or `-t llogger`.
 Optionally, specify `--template_category` instead of `-t`.

 If you run the command more than once, it will have no effect.
-This is to prevent you from overwriting any subsequent customisations to the configuration.
-However, you can force an overwrite, by adding the `-f/--force` flag.
+This is to prevent you from overwriting any later customisations to the configuration.
+However, you can force an overwriting, by adding the `-f/--force` flag.
 Example:

    ```bash
    cd <path-to-installation-folder>